writetohoney/ai-in-public-sector/resources/reading-list.md

 ## Session 4 — The machinery: made, bought, funded
 > **Diagnostic — Dimension 3 · Absorptive capacity**

-- A Guide to Reforming Information Technology Procurement in the Government of Canada — Clarke & Boots (2022)
+- A Guide to Reforming Information Technology Procurement in the Government of Canada — Clarke & Boots (2022) — written for Canada; the diagnosis travels
 - Breaking All the Rules: Information Technology Procurement in the Government of Canada — Clarke & Boots (2024)
-- 2024 Reports of the Auditor General of Canada, Report 1 — ArriveCAN
+- One procurement-failure case from your own jurisdiction — e.g. ArriveCAN (Canada), the Post Office Horizon Inquiry (UK), GAO reports on healthcare.gov (US)

 ## Session 5 — Building, procuring & modernizing
 > **Diagnostic — Dimension 2 · Self-legibility**